byronbytes/NoLexa/README.md

   - Change brightness with an integer.

  ## Supported Devices
-NoLexa currently is known to work on the following Kindle Fire Devices.
-If your model is not listed below there is a chance it may not be supported.
+NoLexa currently is known to work on the following Kindle Fire devices.
+If your model is not listed below there is a chance it may not be supported and to continue with caution.

 <details>
 <summary>Supported Devices</summary>

-- Fire HD 8 (2018) (Tested + Full Support)
+- Fire HD 8 (2018) (Tested + Supported)

-- Fire HD 8 (2017) (Tested + Full Support)
+- Fire HD 8 (2017) (Tested + Supported)

  </details>

-[This](https://en.wikipedia.org/wiki/Fire_HD) Wikipedia page shows all Fire names and codenames.
+[This Wikipedia article](https://en.wikipedia.org/wiki/Fire_HD) shows all Fire names and codenames in better detail.

 ## Installation
 To start using NoLexa, you will need a few prerequisites.

 ## Support
 You may donate if this application has helped you, donating can help me develop better software for everyone to use, and it would be very appreciated.
 Even $1 makes a huge difference.
 These funds would go to better development of other projects and being able to support myself financially.